 #1 Morning Thanksgiving

-God, we give you sincere thanks for the rest of the past night and for the gift of a new day, with its opportunities to pleasing you.
-Grant that we may so pass its hours in the perfect freedom of your service, that at evening, we may again give you thanks; through Jesus Christ our Lord.
+Eternal God, we give you sincere thanks for the rest of the past night and for all the good gifts of a new day, with its opportunities to pleasing you.
+Grant that we may so pass its hours in the perfect freedom of your service, that at evening, we may again give you thanks; through Lord Jesus Christ.

 #2 Evening Gratitude Prayer